Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

 -----------------------

 The solution to this workforce scheduling problem is a selection of shift assignments.
-The returned dataframe is a subset of the original preferences dataframe.
+The returned dataframe is a subset of the original availability dataframe.

 .. doctest:: workforce